BallAerospace/COSMOS/_docs/interfaces.md

 | Sync Pattern | Hex string representing a byte pattern that will be searched for in the raw stream.
 This pattern represents a packet delimiter and all data found AFTER the sync pattern will be returned.
 The sync pattern itself is discarded. | No | nil (no sync pattern)
 | Max Length | The maximum allowed value in the length field | No | nil (no maximum length)

-### Templated Stream Protocol
+### Template Stream Protocol
-The Templated Stream Protocol works much like the Terminated Stream Protocol except it designed for text-based command and response type interfaces.
+The Template Stream Protocol works much like the Terminated Stream Protocol except it designed for text-based command and response type interfaces such as SCPI (Standard Commands for Programmable Instruments).
 It delineates packets in the same way as the terminated stream protocol except each packet is referred to as a line (because each usually contains a line of text).
 For outgoing packets a CMD_TEMPLATE field is expected to exist in the packet.
 This field contains a template string with items to be filled in deliniated within HTML tag style brackets "<EXAMPLE>".
-The Templated Stream Protocol will read the named items from within the packet fill in the CMD_TEMPLATE.
+The Template Stream Protocol will read the named items from within the packet fill in the CMD_TEMPLATE.
 This filled in string is then sent out rather than the originally passed in packet.
 Correspondingly, if a response is expected the outgoing packet should include a RSP_TEMPLATE and RSP_PACKET field.
 The RSP_TEMPLATE is used to extract data from the response string and build a corresponding RSP_PACKET.
-See the TEMPLATED target within the COSMOS Demo configuration for an example of usage.
+See the TEMPLATE target within the COSMOS Demo configuration for an example of usage.

 | Parameter | Description | Required | Default |
 |-----------|-------------|----------|---------|